webix-hub/docs/data/helpers/date_formatting_methods.md

-Date formatting methods
+Date Formatting Methods
 ====================

 Formatting and parsing
 ----------------------

-There 8 predefined methods for date formatting, which can be used to convert dates to strings and strings to dates
+There are several predefined methods for date formatting, which can be used to convert dates to strings and strings to dates

 {{snippet Convert dates to strings}}
 ~~~js